Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 1. Know your card's PIN and limits.

-Knowing your credit card and daily debit card limits and PINs can help make travel easier.
-The Personal Identification Number (PIN) assigned to your Wells Fargo Credit Card account is required at ATMs and for chip cards at some unattended terminals abroad, such as ticket kiosks, parking lots, and gas stations.
-PIN limitations may apply abroad.
+Knowing your card's Personal Identification Number (PIN) and daily limits can help make travel easier.
+The PIN assigned to your card account is required at ATMs and for some unattended terminals abroad such as ticket kiosks, parking lots, and gas stations.
+Note, PIN limitations may apply abroad and most international ATMs require a 4-digit PIN.
+To learn more, see credit card information and debit card information.

 2. Set up account alerts.

 Alerts can help you track your account activity while traveling.
-Get notified when your debit card or credit card is used, so you can contact us quickly if something doesn't look right.
+If you're a Wells Fargo customer, get notified when your debit card or credit card is used so you can contact us quickly if something doesn't look right.
 You can choose to receive account alerts by push, text, or email, as available.

 3. Update your mobile number and look into international calling.